-A residual interest is any contract that manifests an interest in the assets of an entity after deducting all of a formal designation of a transfer of resources (or a class of such transfers) by the parties to the transaction as forming part of an entity's net assets, either before the contribution occurs or at the time of the contribution; or 1.5 •a formal agreement, in relation to the contribution, establishing or increasing an existing financial interest in the net assets of an entity.
+A residual interest is any contract that manifests an interest in the assets of an entity after deducting all of its liabilities.
+A residual interest includes contributions from owners, which may be shown as:

+- equity instruments or similar forms of unitised capital; - a formal designation of a transfer of resources (or a class of such transfers) by the parties to the transaction as forming part of an entity's net assets, either before the contribution occurs or at the time of the contribution; or a formal agreement, in relation to the contribution, establishing or increasing an existing financial interest in the net assets of an entity.